Toner Versus Micellar Water

 It is a multi-functional product that can be used as a makeup remover, cleanser, or even a toner.

-It is commonly used as a makeup remover in many skincare routines, as it is more gentle and hydrating than other makeup-removing alternatives.
+It is commonly used as a makeup remover in many skincare routines, as it is gentler and more hydrating than other makeup-removing alternatives.

-However, if you are someone who likes to wear full coverage or full glam makeup, micellar water may not be the best makeup remover choice for you.
+However, if you prefer full-coverage or full-glam makeupmicellar water may not be the best choice for removing makeup.

-Although it can be used as a cleanser, it is not meant to replace your deep cleansing routine or your facial cleanser.
+Although it can be used as a cleanser, it is not meant to replace your deep-cleansing routine or facial cleanser.

 It is an ideal cleanser for flights, travel, or quick cleanings to refresh the skin.

-While micellar water will remove any impurities from the skin, it will not provide the thorough cleanse that your skin requires daily.
+While micellar water removes impurities from the skin, it does not provide the thorough cleanse your skin requires daily.

-As a toner, micellar water will balance the skin’s pH levels and will remove any remaining dirt, oil, or makeup from the skin before the rest of the skin care products are applied.
+As a toner, micellar water balances the skin’s pH and removes any remaining dirt, oil, or makeup before other skin care products are applied.

 However, it is not meant to ready the skin for the following products to penetrate deeper layers of the skin like a toner does.